Alla (song)

 "Alla" (Greek: Άλλα; Other) is a song by Swedish singer Sofia and was her entrant in Sweden's Eurovision Song Contest selection process Melodifestivalen.
-The song is sung entirely in Greek and won the international jury vote at the contest, gaining it a spot in the final, where it ended up placing tenth of eleven.
+The song is sung entirely in Greek and won the international jury's choice (wildcard) after failing to progress directly from its heat at the contest, gaining it a spot in the final, where it ended up placing tenth of eleven.

-The song was released in Sweden and will also be released in Greece, with the possibility of both English and Swedish versions being produced.

 Background and Melodifestivalen

 After having taken part in the Swedish Melodifestivalen 2007 with "Hypnotized" and releasing the CD single "Pote" (Never) in Greece and Sweden, Sofia once again took part in the contest to select Sweden's Eurovision Song Contest entrant in 2009.
 For her second appearance, she chose to sing the song "Alla", sung in Greek.
 In an interview, Sofia said that she wanted to perform the song in Greek because she likes the language and because it was originally written in Greek and therefore should be performed that way.
 Writer Dimitri Stassos spoke about the song in an interview with Eurovision news website ESCToday saying:

 This time, with Alla, we wanted to go all the way with Sofia, in Greek, and since the rules allow us, I΄m Greek, Sofia loves Greece and everything that comes along with it, it was never a difficult decision.
 Knowing that we had no chance to win, but at least we could be proud of our choice.
 It was also a great opportunity to promote Sofia and Alla to a big audience.

-Sofia performed the song seventh on the night in the third semi-final of Melodifestivalen 2009, held on February 21, 2009.
+Sofia performed the song seventh on the night in the third semi-final of Melodifestivalen 2009, held on 21 February 2009.
 She received 14,782 televotes, placing her seventh of the eight entries.
 She was not one of the four songs selected for the final or second chance rounds, but it was revealed that she was chosen by the international jury to go against the other jury choices from the other semi-finals, with a chance of being the eleventh song in the contest's final.

-On March 7, Sofia once again appeared at Melodifestivalen, though she did not perform.
+On 7 March, Sofia once again appeared at Melodifestivalen, though she did not perform.
 Following the end of the "Second Chance Round", the jury chose her over semi-final two pick Amy Diamond to go to the final.
 In an interview after the round, Sofia said that she was glad that she will have the chance to sing the song even better than before and that she was probably chosen because she is an international artist with an international song.
-At the Melodifestivalen final, held on March 14, 2009, Sofia presented "Alla" ninth out of the eleven participants.
+At the Melodifestivalen final, held on 14 March 2009, Sofia presented "Alla" ninth out of the eleven participants.
 When the results were announced, she received twelve points in total, eight from the international jury and four from the regional juries, placing her tenth.